 Ways to reuse:

-- Use the back of paper as scrap
+- Use the back of scrap paper.

 At its basic form, to recycle means to change the original form of a waste material to create a new product.
 For instance, an old soda bottle may be collected and processed into new polar fleece; an empty aluminum can might be melted down and made into a new one; or used tires might be processed into a rubber floor mat.

-When it comes to recycling, you’ll notice that we don’t just talk only about curbside single stream recycling anymore.
+When it comes to recycling, you’ll notice that we don’t just talk about curbside single stream recycling anymore.
 Recycling is much bigger than this.
-You can now bring many additional items at the Recycling and Solid Waste Center.
+You can now bring many additional items to the Recycling and Solid Waste Center.
 Food scraps recycling, a form of composting, is also expanding locally, with drop spots around the county.

 Ways to recycle:

-- Set paper and containers at the curbside for recycling collection
+- Set paper and containers at the curbside for recycling collection.

-- Redeem deposit bottles and cans
+- Redeem deposit bottles and cans.

-- Take grocery bags back to the retailer
+- Take grocery bags back to the retailer.

-- Bring additional items, like food scraps, electronics, scrap metal, fluorescent tubes, and fire extinguishers to the Recycling and Solid Waste Center
+- Bring additional items, like food scraps, electronics, scrap metal, fluorescent tubes, and fire extinguishers to the Recycling and Solid Waste Center.

 - Compost fruit and vegetable peels in a backyard bin or at a drop spot.

-Ways to rebuy:
+Ways to rethink:

-- Look for durable goods that can be used over and over
+- Look for durable goods that can be used over and over.

-- Purchase goods with minimal packaging
+- Purchase goods with no or minimal packaging.

-- Seek out products that are local
+- Seek out products that are local.